flyteorg/flytectl/docs/source/gen/flytectl_get_cluster-resource-attribute.rst

 Retrieves cluster resource attributes for given project and domain combination or additionally with workflow name.

 Retrieves cluster resource attribute for project and domain.
-Here the command get cluster resource attributes for project flytectldemo and development domain.
+Here the command gets cluster resource attributes for project flytectldemo and development domain.
 ::

  flytectl get cluster-resource-attribute -p flytectldemo -d development